 One of ALSC's goals to provide children’s librarians with timely, educational and affordable professional development opportunities.
 Because life in a library moves fast, ALSC's webinars are the perfect solution for someone who wants and needs educational information but doesn't have a lot of time or resources.
-These short (one to two hour) interactive sessions taking place in Adobe Connect give librarians and library support staff the opportunity to learn right at their desks.
+These short (one hour) interactive sessions taking place in Adobe Connect give librarians and library support staff the opportunity to learn right at their desks.
 The only necessary tools are a computer and the internet.
-At $45 a session for ALSC members, $55 for non-members and $195 for groups, webinars are highly affordable, and because they're interactive, students get the benefit of sharing ideas with one another and networking from afar.
-In case you couldn't make the live session, also available are select webinar archives for $25.
-Please note that recorded versions are not available until all of the live sessions of that webinar have taken place.
+Webinars are free and open to all.
+All webinars will be recorded and available in the archived webinars section of our website immediately following the live presentation.

 As of May 2016, archived webinars are available free and on-demand for ALSC members!
 For non-ALSC members, individuals pay only $25, and groups $195.
 These webinars will not be offered again live, but you receive unlimited access to the recording with your ALSC membership or archived webinar purchase.

 Wednesday, July 27, 2016, 2pm Eastern, 1pm Central